-This factor can only be derived from the data sets transmitted with their full information and it is taken as the ratio between the number of noise events and the total number of events transmitted within a given time interval (dust plus noise; see also Krüger et al., 2001, 2008).
-Here, the noise rate was calculated as the average over a 1 hour interval.
+Since several of the instrument channels were sensitive to noise (cf. Section 2.2) an empirical noise correction factor had to be applied.
+This factor can only be derived from the data sets transmitted with their full information and it is taken as the ratio between the number of noise events and the total number of events transmitted within a given time interval (dust plus noise; see also Krüger et al. (2001)).
+Here, the noise rate was calculated as the average over a 1 h interval.
 The criteria for the identification of individual noise events in the gossamer ring data are given in Section 2.2.

-The rate data from the first ring passage show a dip between Thebe's and Amalthea's orbits.
-It is most obvious in the lowest amplitude range AR1 where we have the highest number of counted events.
-The event rate dropped by about a factor of two to five at this location, and the measurements obtained for other particle sizes and during the second ring passage are consistent with the existence of this dip.
-It should be noted, however, that the noise rate in classes 1 and 2 exceeded 80% during some periods of the ring passage so that the noise removal lead to large uncertainties in the impact rate.
-Only class 3, our highest quality class, was noise-free but unfortunately the event rate detected in this category was normally too low to construct a useful impact rate profile.
-The data in the lowest amplitude range alone are not convincing, however, the higher channels, which are mostly noise-free, show a similar drop inside Thebe's orbit.
-This is evident in class 2, AR4 from the first passage (top right panel in Figure 5).
-During the second ring passage, a sufficiently large number of class 3, AR4 events were transmitted so that an impact rate profile from this noise-free channel could be constructed (bottom right panel in Figure 5).
-This data also indicates a dip inside Thebe's orbit.
-Additional support for this interpretation comes from increased energetic particle fluxes measured in the dip region with the EPD instrument onboard Galileo (Norbert Krupp, priv. comm.).
+The rate data from the first ring passage show a dip between Thebe's and Amalthea's orbits for both low and high amplitude ranges.
+The dip is most clearly evident in the lowest amplitude range AR1 where we have the highest number of counted events.
+The event rate dropped by about a factor of two to five at this location, and the measurements obtained for other particle sizes and during the second ring passage are all consistent with the existence of this dip.
+One worry, however, is that the noise rate for classes 1 and 2 and the lower amplitude ranges exceeded 80% during some periods of the ring passage, causing the noise removal to lead to large uncertainties in the impact rate.
+But class 3, our highest quality class, was noise-free and amplitude range AR4 is also expected to be relatively noise-free in class 2.
+Focusing our attention to these higher quality data, we also see evidence for a dip, which we plot in the right two panels of Fig. 5.
+Unfortunately, the event rate detected in class 3 for the A34 passage was too low to produce the corresponding plot, and so we plot the lower quality class 2 instead.
+Additional support for this interpretation comes from recent ring imaging de Pater et al., 2008 and increased energetic particle fluxes measured in the dip region with the EPD instrument onboard Galileo (Norbert Krupp, private communication).
 We therefore conclude that the dip in the impact rate is real, implying a true drop in the dust number density in the Thebe ring.
 The consequences for grain dynamics and the ring structure will be discussed in Section 4.4.

-An additional feature is the extension of the outer gossamer ring far beyond its previously known outer edge at $3.75 R_J$ .
-Interestingly, the impact rate profile for the smallest particles is relatively flat beyond $3.75 R_J$ whereas inside this distance it increases towards Jupiter.
-These small submicron particles do not scatter light well and so cannot be seen in optical images; they may be in the process of escaping the gossamer rings as predicted by Hamilton and Burns (1993).
+An additional feature is the extension of the outer gossamer ring far beyond its previously known outer edge at $3.75R_J$.
+Interestingly, the impact rate profile for the smallest particles is relatively flat beyond $3.75R_J$ whereas inside this distance it increases towards Jupiter.
+These small submicron particles do not scatter light well and so cannot be seen in optical images; some may be in the process of escaping the gossamer rings as predicted by Hamilton and Burns (1993).